 I accept as a lifelong obligation the continual improvement of my professional knowledge and competence.”

-This is the oath that veterinarians swear at our white coat ceremonies before we enter clinics.
+This is the oath that veterinarians swear at our white coat ceremonies before we enter clinicals.
 We swear it when we graduate veterinary school.
 I keep it by my desk as a reminder.

-Being a veterinarian means I have completed a college degree.
-I have completed a veterinary degree.
+Being a veterinarian means that I have completed a veterinary degree in addition to a college degree.
 I have passed the National Veterinary Boards.
 I have committed to completing a minimum of Continuing Education credits every two years so I can renew my PA veterinary license as well as my Ohio veterinary license.
 It means I have a DEA license to renew every three years so I can get the medications and drugs needed to perform basic services, such as euthanasias and sedations.
 It means I had to become Nationally Accredited to fill out health papers, rabies tags, and do testing for diseases, and I renew that accreditation every three years.
 I have certain insurances that I have to have.

 Being a veterinarian means that I care about animals, it also means I care about the people who have them.
 It means that when the phone rings, I answer it.
 It means that I will get out of bed in the middle of the night to go help.
 It means that some nights I don’t get a lot of sleep.
 It means there are days I work over 20 hours.
 It means that I cry with clients when we lose the battle.
 It means that even though I have no calls, I’m still working.
 Being a veterinarian means that I am human, but I will do my best for you and your animals.